 It is quite often of interest to study the properties of some variety .
 However, it is generally much easier to study varieties over algebraically closed fields and so we need some way of translating a property of to .
 This idea is known as descent and in this post, I would like to say a little bit about the simplest example of descent – over vector spaces.

 Let be an extension of fields and a vector space over .
 Consider .
-The Galois Group acts on through the second factor one can consider the -vector space .
+The Galois Group acts on through the second factor (not by linear actions but by semi-linear ones – see below).
+One can consider the -vector space .
 This is the vector space fixed by .

 Theorem 1 (Descent of Vector Spaces) The natural map is an isomorphism.
 In particular, if is finite dimensional, then .

-It is not hard to prove this theorem directly but I would like to relate it to another theorem.
+It is not hard to prove this theorem directly (Theorem 2.14 in these notes of K. Conrad) but I would like to relate it to another theorem.
 This is also well known and is a generalization of the famous Hilbert’s Theorem 90.
 Let be the group of invertible -dimensional matrices over and consider the cohomology .
 This is not a group unless since is non-commutative in general.
 However, it is a pointed set and we have the following theorem:

 Theorem 2 (Hilbert’s 90)